-On February 28, 2024, the Company announced that, subject to court approval, it has reached a global settlement of the class action lawsuits pending against the Company in the United States and Canada.
-None of the defendants are admitting any liability, wrongdoing, or fault as part of the settlement.
-The settlement is subject to coverage by the Company's insurers and, if approved, will not have any direct financial impact on the Company.
+On March 20, 2025, the Company announced the receipt of the requisite court approval for its global settlement (announced February 28, 2024) of the following class action lawsuits that were pending against the Company in the United States and Canada.
+None of the defendants admitted any liability, wrongdoing, or fault as part of the settlement.
+The matters were fully resolved within the Company's insured coverage limits and did not have any direct financial impact on the Company.

-Since the beginning of the most recently completed financial period ended March 31, 2024, ReconAfrica has not had any penalties or sanctions imposed on it by, or entered into any settlement agreements with, a court or a securities regulatory authority relating to securities laws, nor has ReconAfrica been subject to any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable investor in making an investment decision.
+Since the beginning of the most recently completed financial period ended December 31, 2024, ReconAfrica has not had any penalties or sanctions imposed on it by, or entered into any settlement agreements with, a court or a securities regulatory authority relating to securities laws, nor has ReconAfrica been subject to any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable investor in making an investment decision.